siliconcompiler/siliconcompiler/docs/user_guide/quickstart.rst

    python heartbeat.py

-Alternatively, the simple heartbeat example can be run calling the SiliconCompiler 'sc' program directly from the command line.
+Alternatively, you can also invoke SiliconCompiler directly from the command line, with the minimum design requirements and PDK as an input, shown below:

 .. literalinclude:: examples/heartbeat/run.sh
    :language: bash

-If the compilation was successful, you should see a flood of tool specific information printed to the screen followed by a summary resembling the summary shown below.
-Set the :keypath:`option,quiet` parameter to True of you want to redirect this information to a log file.
-By default, all SiliconCompiler outputs are placed in the ``build/<design>`` directory.
+If the compilation was successful, you should see a flood of tool-specific information printed to the screen, followed by a summary resembling the summary shown below.

 ::